 Cool Balance: Ewing Blue

-If your great room gets a lot of sunlight, Ewing Blue is a wonderful choice.
+If your great room gets a lot of sunlight, Ewing Blue (CW-585) by Benjamin Moore is a wonderful choice.
 This is a very balanced blue-green or cyan shade that will work with most any color you want to add to it.

 Pair this color with a plain white trim or a white-washed oak finish to keep things on the cool side.